ChanChans0905/CMS-in-VR/README.md

 # CMS-in-VR

 ### This package is based on Unity, with virtual reality(VR) environment <br/>
+* Devices used for this experiment : Varjo Aero, Logitech G29 Steering Wheel <br/>

 In this package, we check following points :<br/>
 * Efficiency of several locations and combinations of Camera Monitor Systems(CMS) <br/>